Input file for a n-storey building

 wall | partition | placostil | paint coating and tile baseboard.
 Wall used to separate rooms |

-opening | window | PVC | solid PVC shutter |
+opening | window | pvc | solid PVC shutter |

 opening | interior door | alveolar door with wooden frame | |